NoroffNIS/HIRContainers/Readme.md

 The containers can be used with OSX and Windows see the make file for instructions.

 Remember to add routes in your kali box or set static routes in your router or firewall.

 routes:
 ```bash
 ip route 10.8.10.0/24 via <ip of VM>
 ip route 10.9.10.0/24 via <ip of VM>
 ```

+Updates happen continously, as services are beeing added or improved, remember to pull or fetch!
+Happy hunting!